Rehabilitation Exercises / Stretches for the Knee

 Sometimes we feel pain while doing a certain activity - should you still use heat?
 Using heat in the morning before you start your day or before activity can help to boost the healing process and reduce your risk of re-injury.
 Too much heat (especially when you suffer a set-back with swelling / inflammation) can make your inflammation worse.
 Cold treatments with a Cold Compress or Ice Pack should be used part-way through your day when you suffer from on-going pain and inflammation as a natural pain-reliever.

-Keep using Deep Tissue Regeneration Therapy before activity and when you notice any stiffness in your knee to 'warm up' your muscles, tendons & ligaments - and stimulate healing.
+Keep using Blood Circulation Boost before activity and when you notice any stiffness in your knee to 'warm up' your muscles, tendons & ligaments - and stimulate healing.

 Click HERE to Go To Our Online Store We take all major credit cards and Paypal.